 Mikael Jonsson wowed many with his first restaurant, Hedone, but being all the way out west in Chiswick and being rather spendy it was never going to be everyone's cup of tea.
 Jonsson is one of the partners in this wine bar in the middle of Soho which means whatever you drink, you must also order some bread to go with it.

 One of the most successful example of street food vendors going permanent, this is one of the toughest places to grab a seat at in Soho.
 But when you do, the steamed milk buns that are at the heart of the menu make it all worthwhile.

 The original Barrafina moved from its Frith Street location to take up pride of place beside (and quite a chunk out of) Quo Vadis.
 This is the Spanish tapas brand's main location in Soho and features some of the best Spanish food in London, as well as great counter action.
-It's no-reservations, just like all the other Barrafinas, but there's also plenty of space around the side to grab a drink and snack.

 If you love nothing more than getting stuck into a kebab then prepare to have your horizons widened by Berenjak, which focuses on recreating proper Persian-style kebabs, stews, sides, with a Soho twist.
 It all comes from JKS, the same people who've had successes with Hoppers, Trishna, Bao, Brigadiers and more.

 Blacklock's main speciality is chops - beef, pork and lamb and all at pretty good value.
 You'll want to go all-in with the chops dripping onto flatbread, but keep an eye out for some great meats on the specials board.
 With most cocktails costing just £5 a good time is guaranteed.